In Nashville the stars shine a little brighter, songs sound a little sweeter, and love lasts a lifetime.

 Overall, the story is written well and I truly hope Ethan and Russ (Brad's friends) get their own stories.

-I received this story as an Advance Reader Copy.
+I received this book as an Advance Readers Copy.
 All opinions are my own.